-High school is the first time many young students are able to make choices around their education.
-What language do they want to learn?
-What sport do they want to play?
-Would they rather learn to cook or take intro to psychology as their elective?
+High school is often the first time you are able to make choices around your education.
+What language do you want to learn?
+What sport do you want to play?
+Would you rather learn to cook or take intro to psychology as your elective?

-Choices can be fun, but they can also be overwhelming, especially when a teenager is trying to make the best choices to prepare for college.
+Choices can be fun, but they can also be overwhelming, especially when you’re trying to make the best choices to prepare for college.

 Many students consider taking AP classes in high school, and for good reason.
 So let’s take a look at what AP classes are, what the benefits of taking them are, and how they can affect a student’s college experience.